 Pregnant cats and those feeding kittens have increased nutritional requirements and need the same high-protein kitten food as weaned kittens.
 Give the pregnant cat unlimited access to kitten food and fresh drinking water.
-During pregnancy she is likely to eat only a little more than normal but when she is suckling kittens, she has to produce so much milk that she may eat double or triple her normal amount.
-For more advice, speak to your vet or contact Cats Protection's Helpline on 03000 12 12 12.
-For general information, see Cats Protection's Essential Guide: Pregnant cats, birth and care of young kittens.
+During pregnancy she is likely to eat only a little more than normal.
+When she is suckling kittens, she has to produce so much milk that she may eat double or triple her normal amount.
+For more advice, speak to your vet.
+For general information, see cats.org.uk/pregnancy-and-kitten-care